OpenMDAO/OpenMDAO-Framework/docs/surrogate/mult_outputs.rst

             self.f_x_sin = .5*sin(self.x)
             self.f_x_cos = .5*cos(self.x)

-This next section differs from the original in that there are two surrogate models, one specified for each of the outputs.
+This next section differs from the the previous example in that there are two surrogate models, one specified for each of the outputs.
 Note that each of the outputs had been assinged a specific surrogate model, a neural network for sin, and a kriging surrogate for cos.
+In this case, no ``default`` was set at all.
 The input arguments that are specific to the neural network surrogate model are still specified, and the sin output, which is the one relating to the neural network, is referenced.